 The potato is known as kartoffel or zieminak in Poland.
 Whatever you call them, they have found their place in Polish cuisine.
 The enormously popular comfort food is believed to have been brought to Poland by King Jan III Sobieski.
 They are so loved that Polish poetry has been written in praise of the potato.
 There is no rhyme in this prose, just 11 of my best Polish potato recipes.

-Potato Pancakes (Placki Zimeniaczane) – quintessential comfort food, that’s what potato pancakes are.
-They’re so delicious on their own, but I love to top them with gulasz.
-Readers have told me they like to eat potato pancakes sour cream, a sprinkle of sugar, or even grape jelly.
+Potato Pancakes (Placki Ziemniaczane) – is there anything more comforting than potato pancakes?
+They are so tasty by themselves, but topped with gulasz is my favorite way to eat them.
+Readers have told me they like to top potato pancakes with sour cream, a sprinkle of sugar, or even grape jelly!

 Potato Bread – the addition of potato adds a certain something to the flavor and texture of this yummy bread and helps it stay fresh and moist longer.

 Potato Soup – a simple potato soup would be delicious.
 When you add bacon and smoked sausage, it gets even better!